- Human Resources

 Purpose of Testing

 Tests are given to assure the selection of the best-qualified people for City-Parish jobs.
 As an applicant, you deserve a fair chance to compete equally with others.
 The purpose of a test is to measure the differences between applicants in the knowledge and skills needed for a job.
-Most of our test questions are in a multiple choice or true / false format.
+Most of our test questions are in a multiple-choice or true/false format.
 Test questions vary depending on what is appropriate for the particular classification(s).
-Just to name a few, tests may include subject areas such as: reading comprehension, mathematics, spelling, customer service, filing, etc. A list of the Subject Areas Per Examination (PDF) is also available for reference.
+Just to name a few, tests may include subject areas such as reading comprehension, mathematics, spelling, customer service, filing, etc. A list of the Subject Areas Included on Examinations (PDF) is also available for reference.
 The City-Parish uses written exams for many entry-level jobs and we hope this pamphlet will help you face the prospect of taking such a test.
 View Examination Preparation Tips (PDF).

 Written Examination Study Guides

 These study guides were developed to help you prepare for a written examination.
 The study guides contain general test-taking advice and also provide specific information related to the exam content.
 This information includes the subject areas covered by the exam, the types of questions to expect, strategies for approaching the questions, and sample questions.
 Though this information cannot guarantee a higher test score, it can give you direction for your test preparation that will assist you in doing your best.
 Study guides for each written exam will be developed over time.
 If your preferred study guide does not appear below, please check this webpage periodically.
 To view a study guide, select the name of your written exam below.

 - Advanced Legal Series Exam Study (PDF)